mikeroyal/Self-Hosting-Guide/README.md

 [FFmpeg](https://ffmpeg.org) is a leading multimedia framework that can decode, encode, transcode, mux, demux, stream, filter and play pretty much anything that humans and machines have created.
 It supports the most obscure ancient formats up to the cutting edge ones on multiple platforms such as Windows, macOS, and Linux.

+[FFmpeg.guide](https://ffmpeg.guide/) is a simple GUI tool to create complex FFmpeg filtergraphs quickly and correctly, without having to mess with the cumbersome filter syntax.

 [HandBrake](https://handbrake.fr/) is a tool for transcoding video from almost any format with a selection of widely supported codecs.
 It is supported on Window, macOS, and Linux.

 [Tdarr](https://github.com/HaveAGitGat/Tdarr) is a cross-platform conditional based transcoding application for automating media library transcode/remux management in order to process your media files as required.
 It can set rules for the required codecs, containers, languages etc that your media should have which helps keeps things organized and can increase compatability with your devices.
 A common use for Tdarr is to simply convert video files from h264 to h265 (hevc), saving 40%-50% in size.